A young woman was given a 10% chance of living for another five years.

 Her thigh’s huge tumor, as well as sections of her muscle, were removed.
 She struggled to move her leg when she awoke after the operation.

-Emma returned to work after starting radiotherapy at Clatterbridge.
+Emma returned to work after starting radiation at Clatterbridge.
 Emma, on the other hand, noticed she was having trouble breathing and had intense chest pains in 2013.

 When she went to the hospital and told them she had sarcoma, they decided to scan her and discovered three tumors on her lungs.